youssef2323/ai-ml-bigdata-cv-project-readmes/Face_mask_detection_app/README.md

 A complete object detection system to classify whether people are wearing face masks properly, improperly, or not at all — using deep learning, SVM/DNN classifiers, and real-time face detection with MediaPipe.
 The system includes a Tkinter GUI for easy interaction.

+⚠️ Note: The full source code for this project is private.
+If you are interested in viewing the code, feel free to reach out via [yi559668@gmail.com].
 ---

 ## 📸 Demo